vippsas/vipps-woocommerce/README.txt

 * Fixed: Fixed an issue where `initialCharge.description` was empty.
 It cannot be empty under any circumstances.

 = 1.12.1 =
-* Fixed: A bug in Klarna Checkout where it would attempt to use Vipps/MobilePay Recurring Payments instead of Vipps MobilePay Checkout when you're only purchasing one time payment products.
+* Fixed: A bug in Klarna Checkout where it would attempt to use Vipps/MobilePay recurring payments instead of Vipps MobilePay Checkout when you're only purchasing one time payment products.
 * Fixed: Descriptions of products you are not paying for right away is no longer included in initialCharge's description.
 * Fixed: Campaigns are now used correctly when a single product is purchased along with a synced subscription product.
 * Fixed: Campaigns are now used correctly when a single product is purchased along with a subscription product with a free trial.

 = 1.12.0 =
 * Added: Support for Klarna Checkout.
-* Fixed: No longer attempt to load Vipps/MobilePay Recurring Payments if WooCommerce is disabled/not installed.
+* Fixed: No longer attempt to load Vipps/MobilePay recurring payments if WooCommerce is disabled/not installed.
 * Fixed: If you have a variable subscription product the Vipps MobilePay settings from the "parent" will now be respected.
 * Fixed: This gateway no longer shows up for single purchase products, only if there is at least one subscription product in the cart.